 - What heat pump rebates are available in Massachusetts?

-- Steps to claiming a heat pump rebate
+- Step-by-step guide to claiming Mass Save’s heat pump rebate

 What heat pump rebates are available in Massachusetts?

-Even if you’re not replacing your entire HVAC system with air source heat pumps, or just using them to heat and cool part of your home, the Mass Save partial-home or supplemental rebate is still an option to get money back.
-This partial-home rebate is based on the amount of energy usage you’re covering with a heat pump, so basically the capacity or size of your air source heat pumps.
-This is done via a per-ton measurement.
-Tons are calculated based on the Air Conditioning, Heating, and Refrigeration Institute (AHRI) cooling capacity divided by 12,000 British Thermal Units (BTUs).
+Even if you’re not replacing your entire HVAC system with air source heat pumps, or just using them to heat and cool part of your home, the Mass Save partial-home or supplemental rebate is still an option.
+This partial-home rebate is based on the size of your heat pump—you’ll get $1,250 back per “ton” of capacity, up to $10,000.

 |Mass Save Rebate type||Rebate amount available|

 |Whole-home||$10,000 per home|

 |Whole-home (income-based: Enhanced Heating & Cooling Equipment Rebates)||$16,000 per home|

 Ground-source heat pumps are also eligible for big rebates—more on that below.

 More eligibility details